AdobeDocs/workfront.en/help/reports-and-dashboards/reports/text-mode/create-complex-text-mode-filters-using-exists-statements.md

 ## Create complex text mode filters for missing objects

 You can build a filter that references objects that are missing.
-For example, you can build a user filter that shows which users have not logged hours in `Workfront`.
+For example, you can build a user filter that shows which users have not logged hours in Workfront.

 You must always use an *EXISTS* statement and the text mode interface to build this filter.